 - Learoyd, one of Rudyard Kipling's Soldiers Three, is a Yorkshireman.

 - Peter Tinniswood's series of books about the very Northern Brandon family are classics of Northern humour.
-A Touch of Daniel and its three successor novels are deliberately vague about whether the Brandons and their world are in Yorkshire or Lancashire and combine the idea of the taciturn grim North with mordant observational humour.
-Although the TV adaptation I Didn't Know You Cared very definitely places them in Yorkshire.
-The first three books are set in the late 1960's and 1970's; the fourth, Call It A Canary, catches up with Carter Brandon in his forties in the entirely different world of the 1980's.
+A Touch of Daniel and its three successor novels are deliberately vague about whether the Brandons and their world are in Yorkshire or Lancashire and combine the idea of the taciturn grim North with mordant observational humour. note The first three books are set in the late 1960's and 1970's; the fourth, Call It A Canary, catches up with Carter Brandon in his forties in the entirely different world of the 1980's.
 Here he is unemployed due to Thatcher's destruction of the north and its heavy industries, a theme Tinniswood uses with real anger and satirical fire.
 Carter Brandon's descent into despair after the heavy engineering trade - all he knows - vanishes, is a microcosm of the death of heavy manufacturing industry in the North at the hands of a remote government serving only its electorate in the south.
 To those who remember the optimistic young introvert of the early books, this comes as a shocking postscript.

 - George Eliot's novel The Mill on the Floss is set in a fictional Lincolnshire community.

 - Unnatural Issue begins on a Yorkshire manor, complete with servants speaking in "broad Yorkshire" accents.